 How do I handle the client wanting a discount?

 Don't drop your price.
 Adjust the scope.
 "We can bring the monthly fee down to $X by reducing from 20 posts to 15 and moving to monthly reporting instead of bi-weekly."
-This maintains your per-unit value while respecting their budget.
+This keeps your per-unit value while respecting their budget.
 If they want everything at a discount, that's a red flag about how they'll treat the relationship long-term.
-For more on managing client expectations, check out the agency guide.

 Should I offer a trial period or money-back guarantee?

-Trial periods can work, but structure them carefully.
-Instead of "try us for free," offer a reduced-scope paid trial - one month at a lower rate with a clear evaluation point.
+Trial periods can work if you structure them carefully.
+Instead of "try us for free," offer a reduced-scope paid trial: one month at a lower rate with a clear evaluation point.
 This filters out clients who aren't serious while reducing their risk.
 Money-back guarantees are trickier because social media results take time.
 If you offer one, tie it to deliverables you control (content delivered on schedule) rather than outcomes you can't guarantee (follower growth).

 Related free tools